codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 # ESP32 Wifi easy and unsafe?
 I have used Wifi on ESP32 microcontrollers in the past and liked how easy it is to use.
-But now I discovered that is seems to be risk for my Wifi because the Wifi credentials are stored in an unsecure way (testet in arduino-esp32 1.0.6 and 2.0.5).
+But now I discovered that is seems to be a risk for my Wifi because the Wifi credentials are stored in an unsecure way (testet in arduino-esp32 1.0.6 and 2.0.5).

 To show you my concerns: